 Imagine having just 15 minutes to pack your things and leave your home.
 Before you know it, you’re in a car with a stranger leaving your friends, school, and family behind.
 This traumatic experience is just one of the challenges youth face when they are placed in foster care.
 MFCF helps them find a sense of normalcy through scholarships, extracurricular activities, and free clothing that fits their style.

-Adult volunteers for The Hanger, new full-size toiletry items, hoodies, new and gently used fall/winter clothes for teens (adult sizes only), and $25 gift cards to Walmart and Amazon.
+Adult volunteers for The Hanger, new full-size toiletry items, hoodies, new and gently used in season clothes for teens (adult sizes only), and $25 gift cards to Walmart and Amazon.